dronekit/dronekit-python/docs/examples/vehicle_state.rst

 Running the example
 ===================

-The vehicle and DroneKit should be set up as described in the :ref:`quick-start` or :ref:`get-started`.
+The vehicle and DroneKit should be set up as described in :ref:`get-started`.
 If you're using a simulated vehicle, remember to :ref:`disable arming checks <disable-arming-checks>` so that the example can run.